-1) A total of 12 surveys were completed during the weekly surveys and no O. mykiss were observed (Appendix 6).
-During the 3-month period, a total of 3,380 m were surveyed by either bank or snorkel methods.
-The water temperatures during the study period ranged from 14 °C in January to 19 °C in March and turbidity was less than 2 NTUs when the surveys were conducted.
-The mean daily discharge at the Robles Fish Facility ranged from 0 to 5 cfs at the time of the surveys.
-Flowing water remained in the upper portions of the survey reach (< 1 cfs) even though no flow was passing over the weir before the entire survey reach went dry.

-2) There were no BO-defined storm events thus no post-storm fish attraction surveys were conducted.

-3) There were no BO-defined storm events thus no post-storm underwater monitoring was conducted.

-4.3 Downstream Fish Passage Evaluation
+- 1) A total of 11 surveys were completed during the weekly surveys and no O. mykiss were observed (Appendix 6).
+During the 4-month period, a total of 3,190 m were surveyed by either bank or snorkel methods.
+The water temperatures during the study period ranged from 11 °C to 19 °C and turbidity was less than 9 NTUs when the surveys were conducted.
+The mean daily discharge at the Robles Fish Facility ranged from 0 to 6 cfs at the time of the surveys.
+Flowing water remained in the upper portions of the survey reach (< 1 cfs) even though no flow was passing over the measurement weir prior to the entire survey reach going dry. - 2) There were no BO-defined storm events thus no post-storm fish attraction surveys were conducted. - 3) There were no BO-defined storm events thus no post-storm underwater video monitoring was conducted. - 4.3 Downstream Fish Passage Evaluation